Dogs

 Dangerous Dogs

-Once declared a Dangerous Dog, the Dog Act 1976 requires the owner to take more responsibility and appropriate action to ensure that the dog’s capacity to cause further harm is minimised and the risk to the community is significantly reduced.
-The stringent requirements include:
+If a dog is declared as a Dangerous Dog, the Dog Act 1976 requires the owner to take appropriate action to ensure the risk to the community is significantly reduced.
+The requirements include:

 - The dog must wear a specific reflective collar at all times (red and yellow striped)

-- It must be on a leash and muzzled at all times in a public place
+- It must be on a leash and muzzled at all times in public

-- There must also be adequate signage at the entrance to the property to warn people that there is a Dangerous Dog on the premises
+- There must also be adequate signage at the entrance to the property to warn people there is a Dangerous Dog

 If these requirements are not met, the City will take further action.
 If the dog offends again after being declared a Dangerous Dog then all potential fines and penalties automatically double.
-The City has also recommended that owners of Dangerous Dogs carry out behavioural training for their dog in order to mitigate any undesirable traits which the dog has.
+The City has recommended owners of Dangerous Dogs carry out behavioural training.

-If the City deems a Dangerous Dog as a serious danger, action may be taken to obtain a warrant under the Dog Act 1976 for the seizure and destruction of the dog.
-In some cases, the City will recommend that the owner surrenders the Dangerous Dog to the Rangers for euthanasia.
+If the City deems a Dangerous Dog as a serious danger, action may be taken to obtain a warrant under the Dog Act 1976 for the seizure of the dog.
+In some cases, the City will recommend the owner surrenders the Dangerous Dog to the Rangers for euthanasia.

 Further Information